 Therapeutic Product Directorate (TPD)

-The Therapeutic Product Directorate is part of the DIN application.
+The Therapeutic Product Directorate in Canada is part of the DIN application.
 An acceptable label design is required to show the TPD that the product is not going to be marketed in a manner that is false, misleading or deceptive or is likely to create an erroneous impression regarding its character, efficacy, quantity, composition or safety.